-Click on the picture to the left to review the final version of the 2015-2016 LCAP document, view videos, or to learn more about LCAP.
-We appreciate your interest in student learning and achievement for all EUHSD students.
+IMPORTANT: Your Input is Needed.
+Please complete the attached surveys to share your thoughts on the 2016-2017 LCAPClick on the picture to the left to access the surveys, review the final version of the 2015-2016 LCAP document, view videos, or to learn more about LCAP.
+We appreciate your interest in student learning and achievement for all EUHSD students

 Many of life’s lessons don’t involve paper and pen, especially for students enrolled in Nathan Boelhauf’s Wood Shop Classes at Escondido High School.
 Here students have been spending class room time learning about cross grains and grooves, while working with jigsaws, hand planes and a variety of other tools.
 [READ MORE...]